 I especially enjoy them in soups.
-When added at the very end and cooked for a short period of time, they retain their bright green color.
+When added at the very end and cooked for a short period of time, they do retain their bright green color.
 Simply click on the picture to get to the recipe.

 The very first time I used kale in my cooking was to make this delicious Caldo Verde – Portuguese Green Soup.
 It has since become a family favorite and is now part of our dinner rotation.